-With recent Department for Transport figures showing that the cost of an accident to society is increasing, it is not hard to understand why there is a need to reduce casualties.
+With recent Department for Transport reports showing that the cost of road accidents to society is increasing, it is not hard to understand why there is a need to reduce casualties.

 The following table, based on the DFT’s report on road casualties, shows the average cost of each type of accident in terms of emergency services costs, lost output and human cost, among other factors.